 Because of the escalating health concerns relating to the spread of the Coronavirus (COVID-19) and the travel restrictions that have been announced across Europe, we have decided to cancel this SSHOC workshop.
 We regret the circumstances, but feel that a cancellation at this point in time is the only sensible option.
 We will re-evaluate possibilities to try again at a later date, but can of course not give any timelines yet.

-Organised by SSHOC, the workshop "Linking Social Survey and Linguistic Infrastructures through EOSC" will be held in Utrecht on the 24th of March 2020 (10am-12pm CEST, registration from 9.30am), in co-location with the 3rd SSHOC Consortium meeting.
+Organised by SSHOC, the workshop "Linking Social Survey and Linguistic Infrastructures through EOSC" will be held in Utrecht on 24 March 2020 (10am-12pm CEST, registration from 9.30am), in co-location with the 3rd SSHOC Consortium meeting.

 Room: Sweelinckzaal 0.05